ibedestudio/ibedes/GA4_INTEGRATION_GUIDE.md

 2. Create a new project or select existing one
 3. Enable Google Analytics Data API
 4. Create a Service Account
-5. Download the JSON key file
+5. Download the JSON key file and store it in a secure location outside the repo (e.g., password manager, `.config/`)
-6. Add service account email to your GA4 property with "Viewer" permissions
+6. Add the service account email to your GA4 property with "Viewer" permissions
-7. Place the JSON file in your project root
+7. Export the key contents as an environment variable/secret (see `GA4_SERVICE_ACCOUNT_KEY_JSON` above) so the runtime can access it without ever committing the file

 ### 3. **Without Service Account (Alternative):**
 You can still use the existing tracking ID `G-TQ2GF3GCCX` for basic page view tracking, but the dashboard will continue showing mock data until proper API access is configured.